flatironinstitute/neuroRSE/site/workshops/jan-2025/index.md

   - They should have used python and standard scientific python libraries (e.g., numpy, matplotlib, scikit-learn).
   - They should be able to write their own functions to analyze and visualize data.
   - They are not expected to familiar with either pynapple or NeMoS.
+- This workshop is intended for folks who are located within a three-hour flight of New York City.
+(We will host other workshops in other locations!)

 ## Important dates